 - Enter your account details when prompted.

-- Load Kodi or other content management apps.
+- Load Kodi or another content management app.

 - Select Settings->My Account->Amazon Account.